Skip to main content

 It's both respectful and familiar which is an artifact of southern culture not found in most of America.
 Southerners are warm friendly people.
 And also have respect and formality in a way not found elsewhere in the US.

 I once heard from a credible source that Mz. didn't begin as a feminist thing.
-Instead, it started in The Deep South as an artifact of Southern manners because it's rude to inquire about the marital status of someone you barely know and it's rude to to call them the wrong thing, similar to Japanese small talk about western astrology, so they just created a word that sort of smooshed the two words together and gave the honorific without requiring that information.
+Instead, it started in The Deep South as an artifact of Southern manners because it's rude to inquire about the marital status of someone you barely know and it's rude to call them the wrong thing, similar to Japanese small talk about western astrology, so they just created a word that sort of smooshed the two words together (Miss and Mrs.) and gave the honorific without requiring that information.

 Supposedly, feminists picked up on it later, presumably as a means to object to marital status being a primary identity for women.